ksflow/ksflow/docs/crds.md

 | `.spec.configs.bootstrapServers` | `k1.example.com:9092,k2.example.com:9092` |                                                                                                                             |
 | `.spec.configs.securityProtocol` | `SSL`                                     | `PLAINTEXT`,`SSL`                                                                                                           |

-Notes:
+**Important Notes**:
-- **Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfig.**
+- Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfig.
-- **Setting the securityProtocol to SSL is strongly recommended.
-See [security.md](./security.md) for details.**
+- Setting the securityProtocol to SSL is strongly recommended.
+See [security.md](./security.md) for details.
-- A kubernetes finalizer is used to prevent deletion of the ClusterKafkaClusterConfig until all references are removed.
+- Take care when setting the topicPrefix (ref: https://kafka.apache.org/documentation/#multitenancy-topic-naming).

 ### KafkaTopic